docker/docs/engine/userguide/storagedriver/btrfs-driver.md

 and snapshots further up the tree.
 This behavior is native to copy-on-write filesystems like Btrfs and incurs very little overhead.

-With Btfs, writing and updating lots of small files can result in slow performance.
+With Btrfs, writing and updating lots of small files can result in slow performance.
 More on this later.

 ## Configuring Docker with Btrfs